 - Security—managing cloud security can be challenging.
 If you rely exclusively on a public cloud, you have little control over the environment, because you share the same computing resources with other users.

 - Time and complexity—migrating your entire workload to the cloud can be time-consuming and technically complex.
-Some organizations don’t have the necessary know-how to implement it.
+Some organisations don’t have the necessary know-how to implement it.

 - Legacy software—some legacy applications are difficult to migrate, especially if you lack visibility into your legacy components, or if you don’t have a proper migration plan.
 For example, apps with a monolithic mainframe are harder to rehost.